redfieldchristabel/laravel-dockerize/README.md

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/redfieldchristabel/laravel-dockerize/main/scaffold/setup.sh)"
 ```

+**Platform Notes**:
+- **Linux**: Run the script directly in your terminal.
+- **Mac**: Run the script directly in Terminal or iTerm2.
+- **Windows**: Run the script in WSL2 (Windows Subsystem for Linux 2).
+Install WSL2 with `wsl --install` and enable Docker Desktop’s WSL2 integration.
+Git Bash is not recommended due to potential compatibility issues.

 **What the Script Does**:
 - **Creates Docker Files**: Generates `docker-compose.yml` (development), `build.docker-compose.yml`, `prod.docker-compose.yml`, and Dockerfiles for PHP, Nginx, and Vite.